 PROMYS offers full and partial need-based financial aid and is dedicated to the principle that no one should be unable to attend for financial reasons.
 Full financial aid covers all tuition, room and board costs for the six weeks of the program.

-To be considered for financial assistance, please have a parent or guardian complete the financial aid form found in the application packet and mail it along with a copy of the 2013 federal income tax forms to:
+To be considered for financial assistance, please have a parent or guardian submit the financial aid form on the Application page and a copy of their 2016 federal income tax form.

 If you feel that, even with a full scholarship from PROMYS, financial need may keep you from attending, we encourage you to apply to the Mathematics Summer Stipends (MASST) program.
 Supported by NSF funds, MASST can provide a stipend of up to $3,000 to enable a strong student from an economically disadvantaged background to take advantage of a full scholarship from a mathematics summer program such as PROMYS.
 We are, of course, happy to nominate suitable students.

-With support from the American Mathematical Society (AMS), PROMYS is pleased to offer a scholarship to a talented high school student in this summer's program.
+With support from the American Mathematical Society (AMS) Epsilon Fund, PROMYS is pleased to offer a Ky and Yu-Fen Fan Scholarship to a talented high school student in this summer's program.

 PROMYS will award two $250 scholarships (to one male and one female first-year PROMYS student) among winners of HMMT or HMNT who qualify for the program.

 Held at the University of Oxford in the U.K, PROMYS Europe is open to students aged at least 16 who are ordinarily resident in Europe.
 PROMYS Europe is a partnership of PROMYS with the Mathematical Institute at Oxford University; the Clay Mathematics Institute (CMI); and Wadham College, Oxford University.
 Like PROMYS, PROMYS Europe offers full and partial need-based financial aid.

 Please click HERE to visit the PROMYS Europe site.